mithun50/CamPish/README.md

 - Captures images from users and saves them locally.
 - Collects and logs geolocation data such as IP address, city, region, country, latitude, and longitude.
-- Uses ngrok to expose the local Flask server to the internet.
+- Uses SSH to expose the local Flask server to the internet.
-- Shortens the ngrok URL for easy sharing.
 - Cross-platform support for Linux, macOS, Windows (Git Bash or Cygwin), and Termux on Android.

 ## Requirements

 - Python 3.x
 - pip (Python package installer)
-- ssh installed on your Device
+- SSH installed on your Device

 ## Installation